dagonaut/trophy/bellmead/trophy/jorando/Alaric and Liorna.md

 Liorna's ribbon
 IT's a blue ribbon she used to wear in her hair given to her by Alaric.
-She gave Alaric part of the ribbon as a rememberance when he left.
+She gave Alaric part of the ribbon as a remembrance when he left.
 A fragment of the ribbon can be found in Whispering Marshes, noting that there is a still a golden colored hair on it.
 The ribbon can be seen in the locket image of a golden haired girl wearing the ribbon